 In today’s scenario, there are many myths surrounding Java programming is that the availability of comprehensive IDEs and tools means you can afford not to have a comprehensive understanding of Java.
 But that’s not how it works.
 These tools make life simpler for you, only if you know your way around Java.
 What is the top Java programming tools used in application development?
-(Linked people: Which one should I choose for the back-end, Java or PHP?)

 Now, let’s take a look at such tools: